 The Shore and South Jersey

-Bury the Hatchet Freehold at 916 Park Ave handles the Monmouth County market.
+[Bury the Hatchet Freehold](/blog/freehold-axe-throwing) at 916 Park Ave handles the Monmouth County market.
 5.0 stars, nearly 10,000 reviews.
-Freehold is centrally located enough to pull from Long Branch, Red Bank, and Howell.
+Freehold is centrally located enough to pull from Long Branch, Red Bank, and Howell, and it sits 15 minutes from Six Flags Great Adventure -- which makes it the natural "after the theme park" axe option.
 Same BYOB policy as all Bury the Hatchet locations.
+Our Freehold guide covers the Shore-and-axes combination.

 Clutch Shot Axe Throwing at 8407 River Rd in Pennsauken is the independent South Jersey answer to the chains.
 5.0 stars, 374 reviews.
 Right off Route 130, it covers the Camden/Burlington County corridor.